Dans-labs/dariah/docs/Dux.md

 ### Note
-But all actions except `accessData` are also picked up by the [notes](#notes) reducer, where they result in notification.
+But all actions except `accessData` are also picked up by the [notes](#notes) reducer, where they result in notifications.

 Selectors
 ---------------------------------------------------------------------------